The Outfit (2022 film): Plot

-The shop's phone rings and Leonard answers it; he lies that the call was from Richie, who is waiting for Roy.
-Roy and Monk depart but Francis insists on staying.
+Leonard's phone rings and he answers it; he lies that the caller was Richie, who is waiting for Roy.
+Roy and Monk depart, but Francis stays.
 Leonard convinces Francis to betray Roy by using Mable, who really is the rat and has been selling information to LaFontaine and the FBI; Roy's death at LaFontaine's hands will allow Francis to take over Roy's business.
-At Leonard's urging, Mable calls Violet LaFontaine to give her Roy's location and offer to sell her the recording.
-Francis hides at the back of the store when Violet arrives, intending to kill her, but Leonard warns Violet and her bodyguards shoot Francis twice instead.
-Mable takes the payment, and Violet leaves with the tape.
+At Leonard's urging, Mable calls LaFontaine (in French) to give out Roy's location and offer to sell the recording.
+Francis hides at the back of the store when Lafontaine (who turns out to be a woman—Violet) arrives, intending to kill her, but Leonard silently warns Violet and her bodyguards shoot Francis twice instead, after Leonard distracts him.
+Violet pays Mable and leaves with the tape.

 It is revealed that the night's events played out due to Leonard's manipulation.
-Leonard has been deceiving the Boyles by planting fake messages from The Outfit, and knew that Mable has allowed the FBI to place a bug in his store.
-The recording Violet took was a fake; the real one is still in the store and has been recording the night's conversations, capturing enough information to convict any remaining Boyles as well as LaFontaine.
+Leonard has been deceiving the Boyles by planting fake messages from The Outfit, knowing Mable had placed an FBI tape recorder in his store.
+The tape Violet took was a dummy; the real one is still in the store and has been recording the night's conversations, capturing enough information to convict any remaining Boyles as well as LaFontaine.
 Leonard gives Mable the real tape to send to the FBI and urges her to use LaFontaine's money to live her dreams.

 Intending to start over again, Leonard douses the store with flammable liquid and lights it with a match, but is interrupted when Francis gets up and tries to kill him.
 Leonard tells Francis that he used to be a gang enforcer like him, but left when he was ordered to commit a heinous crime.
 Fleeing from his gang, he reinvented himself and started a family, until his old gang found them and burned down his shop, killing his wife and daughter.
 Leonard fatally stabs Francis in the neck with his prized fabric shears.
 Wearing a new suit that he has been assembling over the last two days, he quietly leaves the store as it burns.